 To address these differences, the field of construction accounting relies on a few core concepts that anyone evaluating software should be aware of: job costing, revenue recognition, construction billing and retainage, and construction payroll.

-Whereas most businesses rely only on a general ledger, construction accounting supplements the company’s G/L with job costing.
-Job costing is the process by which costs and revenues associated with individual projects are tracked, and it is important because of how projects evolve over time.
-For instance, projects have mobilization costs, or start-up costs, early on that require allocation of cash and resources upfront.
-Over time, if the scope of the project shifts, a firm may need to pay for additional labor, resources or equipment, increasing expenses and cutting into the project’s margin.
+- Job Costing – Whereas most businesses rely only on a general ledger, construction accounting supplements the company’s G/L with job costing.
+Job costing is the process by which costs and revenues associated with individual projects are tracked, and it is important because of how projects evolve.
+For instance, projects have mobilization costs, or start-up costs, early on that require the allocation of cash and resources upfront.
+Over time, if the scope of the project shifts, a firm may need to pay for additional labor, resources, or equipment, increasing expenses and cutting into the project’s margin.
 Job costing information is useful both to the project managers—who can make sure that the project is on track to be profitable and adjust if not—and to the company’s financial managers, who can roll up job cost information into the general ledger for a larger picture of the firm’s financial health.

-Cash-basis accounting is rare in the industry except for the smallest construction companies, and under the accrual basis, the long-term nature of construction projects affects when companies recognize revenue.
+- Revenue Recognition – Cash-basis accounting is rare in the industry except for the smallest construction companies, and under the accrual basis, the long-term nature of construction projects affects when companies recognize revenue.
 Construction accounting commonly recognizes revenue over the life of a contract based on how much of the project is completed, rather than upon execution or completion of the contract (e.g. 25% completion means one-quarter of the contract value is recognized).
-This means construction accountants must be able to closely track project progress and billing in order to recognize revenue appropriately.
+This means construction accountants must be able to closely track project progress and billing to recognize revenue appropriately.

-And adding to these complications are varying wage and labor conditions in different locations where a company might have projects, which makes payroll and tax processing a challenge as well.
-Challenging factors include prevailing wages (which is essentially the minimum wages and fringe benefits standard for workers of a certain type in an area), unionization (which comes with wage and fringe benefit requirements), and state and local tax rates (which produce different withholding requirements).
+- Construction Payroll – And adding to these complications are varying wage and labor conditions in different locations where a company might have projects, which makes payroll and tax processing a challenge as well.
+Challenging factors include prevailing wages (which are essentially the minimum wages and fringe benefits standard for workers of a certain type in an area), unionization (which comes with wage and fringe benefit requirements), and state and local tax rates (which produce different withholding requirements).
 As managers track labor on different sites, they must be able to apply these differing standards as they account for costs and manage payroll.

 The unique qualities of construction accounting described above can make it hard to keep track of the financial information construction firms need to operate.
 Typical general accounting software lacks the built-in capabilities to handle these needs, which is why many vendors offer software solutions that are customized to the unique needs of the construction industry.